Dhruv1238/SAHYOG-Decentralied-Healthcare/README.md

 ### SOS Button for Emergencies:
 SAHYOG features an SOS button placed conveniently in the bottom navbar, easily accessible and closest to the thumb.
 Clicking the SOS button initiates a call to the user's emergency contact (loved ones) and a government helpline.

 ![App Screenshot](https://firebasestorage.googleapis.com/v0/b/sahyog-1f3e5.appspot.com/o/Screenshot%20from%202023-12-16%2013-36-41.png?alt=media&token=57962839-0819-4c88-819c-8b7dc28d7f04)

 ### Blockchain Security:
 SAHYOG employs blockchain security and smart contracts based on Polygon to ensure the privacy and security of user data, addressing concerns related to data breaches and unauthorized access.
-SOS Button for Emergencies